Car Accident? Don’t Ever do this!

 Neglect to call the police

-Don’t decide not to call the police.
+Always ensure you call the police.
 And don’t let the other driver convince you not to do so.
-A police report is an invaluable asset in an insurance or compensation claim so getting one can be one of the most important things you do after an accident.
+The police reports are an invaluable asset in an insurance or compensation claim, so having them filed can be one of the most important things you do after an accident.
+Once they have been filed and if the accident happens in Texas, you can easily access the TX crash reports online.

 If it’s a more serious accident, call an ambulance too.
 You may not be immediately aware of the injuries you’ve sustained.
 Whiplash, for instance, can take a day or two to show any symptoms.
 Let the professionals decide whether everyone is okay – and don’t argue if they recommend a trip to the hospital to check you over thoroughly.